MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 #### User mention in bots with Adaptive Cards

-Bots support user mention with the AAD Object ID and UPN, in addition to the existing IDs.
+Bots support user mention with the AAD Object ID and UPN, also to the existing IDs.
 The support for two new IDs is available in bots for text messages, Adaptive Cards body, and messaging extension response.
 Bots support the mention IDs in conversation and `invoke` scenarios.
 The user gets activity feed notification when being @mentioned with the IDs.

 > [!NOTE]
 > Schema update and UI/UX changes are not required for user mentions with Adaptive Cards in Bot.